Direct Mail Fundraising 101: Essential Strategies for Nonprofits

 You might fall into this category if..

-Your organization is comfortable with asking for money, but recognizes that other causes may be taking more of a priority right now.
+Your organization is comfortable asking for money, but recognizes that other causes may be taking more of a priority right now.

 In this case, we recommend that you do not proceed.
 If your organization can survive for the next few months on limited funding, then you may have some breathing room to step back, re-evaluate your plan for the year, and wait things out until the current situation changes.